normansimonr/gntcollations/README.md

 * The *The case for Byzantine priority* essay by Maurice A. Robinson, in both English and Spanish.
 The texts were taken from the [official repository](https://github.com/byztxt/byzantine-majority-text).

-* The Python code that pre-processes and collates the manuscripts.
+* The Python code that pre-processes and collates the manuscripts (`scripts` folder).

 * The [Quarto Markdown](https://quarto.org/) files that, once rendered, produce the Html files of the website.